 Red Paint Hill features an interview about my recent books and honor serving as David Baker's fellow in the first Kenyon Review Nature Writing Workshop.

-Wherever the Land Is featured in a Paragraph of the Week on The Humble Essayist.
+A paragraph from Wherever the Land Is featured as Paragraph of the Week on The Humble Essayist.